picosh/docs/posts/pipe.md

 # Web Interface

 Now what if you don't have a terminal available?
 Not a problem!
-Pipe has a web component that works side by side.
+Pipe has a web component that works side by side, `pipe-web`.
 For example, let's start a notification `sub` through the terminal like so (not `p` for public, so anyone can send us a notification):

 ```bash
 ssh pipe.pico.sh sub -p -k notifications | xargs -I{} -L1 osascript -e 'display notification "{}" with title "Pipe Notification"'
 ```

-We can send a `POST` to the Pipe-web service to send a message onto that topic like so:
+We can send a `POST` to the `pipe-web` service to send a message onto that topic like so:

 ```bash